 Is Veronica Newell Based On A Real Person?
 The ‘Dirty John’ Daughter Was The First To Speak Up

 This week, Bravo takes on the Los Angeles Times’ hit podcast, Dirty John, with a miniseries of the same name.
 The disturbing true story focuses on a woman named Debra Newell and her tumultuous relationship with con man John Meehan.
 Though Debra, blinded by love and romance, ignored plenty of red flags that pointed to her beau’s sinister past, her daughters did not.
 The eldest, named Veronica in the series, was savage about her distaste for Meehan, but it looks like now she's trying to put everything behind her.
-Debra Newell's eldest daughter is named Jacquelyn Newell in the Dirty John podcast, but on Bravo, they gave her a different name.
+Debra Newell's eldest daughter isn't named Veronica Newell, but Jacquelyn Newell in the Dirty John podcast.

 According to the Washington Post, Veronica, played by actor Juno Temple, is based on the real-life Jacquelyn Newell — the outlet calls Jacquelyn the “clear inspiration for Veronica.”
 Perhaps that name change is indicative of a potential desire for privacy surrounding Dirty John, since Jacquelyn also isn’t easily detectable on Instagram or Twitter, suggesting maybe she's OK remaining out of the spotlight.
 There are a few people with the name on social media, but none that are very active or can be confirmed to be the one in question.